Brands And The Advertising Industry: An Ode To Mad Men

 The May 17 series finale garnered 3.3 million total viewers, with 1.4 million coming from the target 18-49 demographic – all highs for the AMC network.

-Mad Men garnered a level of cult-following with instant episode-review message boards, soundtrack guessing games, outfit critics, and more from what used to be a passive consumer audience.
+Mad Men garnered a level of cult following with instant episode-review message boards, soundtrack guessing games, outfit critics, and more from what used to be a passive consumer audience.
 The impact of the series lies in this drive for viewers to be active, connect with one another, and want to replicate the iconic lifestyle designed to mimic the period in which it was set.
-This became a perfect vehicle for clothing and accessory, liquor, and other lifestyle brands to become synonymous with the characters.
+This became a perfect vehicle for clothing and accessories, liquor, and other lifestyle brands to become synonymous with the characters.
 People tuned in week after week to see what would happen next with the agency, or the failing relationships, but also to see the scene of the next corporate party for what Don would be drinking, what Joan would be wearing, or what Sally would be listening to.

 Spoiler Alert...

-While the finale incorporated all the traditional key ingredients of character development (Don, Joan), romance (Peggy and Stan, Roger and Marie), and family tragedy (Betty), the true star of this episode was Coca Cola.
+While the finale incorporated all the traditional key ingredients of character development (Don, Joan), romance (Peggy and Stan, Roger and Marie), and family tragedy (Betty), the true star of this episode was Coca-Cola.
 The iconic hilltop commercial marked the culmination of Don Draper's work and was reinforced as a marker of the era.
 Having this commercial as a lead role shows both the influence of the advertising industry during that period and the timeless influence of a truly strong brand in society.

 Continue The Conversation